raemadeline/css-for-engineers/articles/6_important.md

 ```

 If you're trying to do something fancy with multiple browsers where this trick comes in handy, by all means use it.
 However, you'd probably be better off using a library like [Modernizr](https://modernizr.com/) to handle browser differences and versions.

+### Conclusion

+`!important` is a powerful modifier to your CSS declarations.
+It can both help and hinder your progress, depending on its use.
+Make sure to seriously consider whether or not using `!important` is necessary, and be conservative in its use.
+Your teammates, and anyone who tries to build a UI off of your code in the future, will thank you.